RacecarJ/installBLDCTool/README.md

 http://vedder.se/2015/01/vesc-open-source-esc/

-This repository contains scripts to build the BLDC-Tool on a NVIDIA Jetson TX development kit running L4T 28.1, or a desktop x86 Linux Ubuntu 14.04 machine.
+This repository contains scripts to build the BLDC-Tool on a NVIDIA Jetson TX development kit running L4T 28.1, and a script for building a desktop x86 Linux Ubuntu 14.04 version.
 The x86 Ubuntu machine is typically used to flash the Jetson using JetPack.
+The tool may be used by either platform to program the VESC.

-<h2>Jetson TX Development Kit</h2>
+<h3>Jetson TX Development Kit</h3>
 Install the BLDC-Tool on the NVIDIA Jetson TX development Kit.
 The BLDC-Tool is for use with VESC compatible 4.12 hardware.

 To run the script: